semgrep/mcp/README.md

 ```

-Add an instruction to your [`.cursor/rules`](https://docs.cursor.com/context/rules-for-ai) to use automatically
+Add an instruction to your [`.cursor/rules`](https://docs.cursor.com/context/rules-for-ai) to use automatically:

 ```text
 Always scan code generated using Semgrep for security vulnerabilities